Robert Moir: Education

 On completion of high school, he studied biochemistry at the University of Western Australia with one of his microbiology lecturers being Nobel Prize winner Dr Barry Marshall, who discovered that H. pylori cause ulcers.
 He received his PHD in 1996 from the University of Melbourne, supervised by neuropathologist Dr Colin L. Masters.

 Career

-Moir immigrated to the United States in 1994 to work in Dr Rudolph Tanzi's laboratory at Harvard University as an Alzheimer’s biochemist.
+Moir immigrated to the United States in 1994 to work in Rudolph Tanzi's laboratory at Harvard University as an Alzheimer's biochemist.
 He had met Tanzi at a medical conference in Amsterdam.
 Moir was also able to purify and produce quantities of the molecule which the brain used to make the beta-amyloid.
-He concentrated initially in Tanzi's work on establishing what genes affected the risk of Alzheimer’s disease.
+He concentrated initially in Tanzi's work on establishing what genes affected the risk of Alzheimer's disease.
 He continued working for Tanzi as a post-doctoral fellow and would eventually become an assistant professor in neurology at Harvard Medical School and the Massachusetts General Hospital and his own laboratory at the institution.